BahiHabash/ECommerce-CRUD-App/noets.md

 ## Uploading Files

-import multerModule.register() in the module or user FileInterceptor(MulterOptions) in the controller
+import multerModule.register() in the module or user FileInterceptor(MulterOptions) in the controller or import it in the module and override it in the conroller (you have to override the entire options object).